yohennyd/hw1.github.io/README.md

-HW 1 showing simple HTML implementation.
+HW 1 showing basic HTML implementation.
 Describes something that I like and has a user input.